-My research is focused on American politics and political communication and media.
-In particular I am focused on major changes in political communication over time and the intersection of the internet and politics.
+My research is focused on American political behavior, political communication, and American political development, with particular focus on the intersection of the internet and politics.
+In particular I am focused on major changes in political communication over time and how these changes impact political culture and access to political power.

 You can find my research on google scholar here

 The Only Constant is Change: Technology, Political Communication, and Innovation Over Time.
 Oxford University Press.
 2018.
-Available at OUP: https://bit.ly/2H9vBKW and Amazon: https://amzn.to/2HjuNDm, PDF Draft Version
+Available at OUP: https://bit.ly/2H9vBKW and Amazon: https://amzn.to/2HjuNDm, (Please contact me if you have trouble accessing or can’t afford a copy of the book)

 Summary: Over the course of American political history, political elites and organizations have often updated their political communications strategies in order to achieve longstanding political communication goals in more efficient or effective ways.
 But why do successful innovations occur when they do, and what motivates political actors to make choices about how to innovate their communication tactics?